1942 Wheat Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1942 Proof Wheat Penny Value

-The 1942 proof penny features highly polished planchets and specially prepared dies creating the characteristic mirror-like finish.
-Philadelphia exclusively struck 32,600 proof specimens that year, making them significantly scarcer than the hundreds of millions of regular circulation coins produced.
+The 1942 Proof penny features highly polished planchets and specially prepared dies that create a characteristic mirror-like finish — a deliberate contrast to business strike coins made for everyday circulation.
+Philadelphia exclusively struck 32,600 proof specimens that year, making them significantly scarcer than the hundreds of millions of regular coins produced.

-The 1942 proof represents the final year of pre-war proof production, with proof coinage suspended until 1950 due to wartime priorities.
-This eight-year production gap makes the 1942 proof historically significant as the last proof coin before the wartime interruption.
+The 1942 Proof represents the final year of pre-war proof production, as proof coinage was suspended until 1950 due to wartime priorities.
+This eight-year production gap makes the 1942 Proof historically significant as the last proof coin issued before the long wartime interruption — a fact that resonates deeply with collectors of classic U.S. proof sets.

 1942 Proof Wheat Penny (RD) Price/Grade Chart